ACE Functions

 TOTAL ROWS CHECKED = 5

-Use the repset-diff command to loop through the tables in a replication set and produce a csv or json report showing any differences.
+Use the repset-diff command to loop through the tables in a replication set and produce a csv, json, or html report showing any differences.
 The syntax is:

 $ ./pgedge ace repset-diff cluster_name repset_name [options]